Skip to main content

 Richmond Fraud Attorney Protects Your Rights

-As a defendant in a Virginia fraud case, you have rights, and the state must respect them.
-One of the most important of these is the right to be represented by an attorney.
-Your Richmond fraud lawyer will be on your side, protecting your rights throughout your case.
-When facing serious charges, you can’t afford to go through a trial without a competent Richmond fraud charges lawyer fighting for your freedom.
+As a defendant in a fraud case, you have rights, and the state must respect them.
+One of the most important is the right to be represented by a defense attorney.
+Your Richmond fraud lawyer will advocate for you throughout your case.

 Why Hire Cody Villalon?

 When you are facing fraud charges in Virginia, it can feel like the entire world is against you.
 The state is backed by a seemingly endless supply of police officers, prosecutors, and investigators.
 It is easy to become overwhelmed by the power wielded by the government.
-Cody Villalon understands your fears and will help relieve your stress, starting with the first consultation.
-Throughout your case, he will give you constant updates and always make time for you, to ensure you never feel like you are in the dark.
+Cody Villalon understands your fears and will help relieve your stress.
+Consider why he is well-suited to represent you.
+He has:

-• Discover any errors present in the evidence the prosecution is using against you
+• Discover errors present in the evidence the prosecution is using against you.

 • Fight zealously for you if the case goes to trial.

-Before he considers negotiating a plea agreement, Richmond fraud charges lawyer Cody Villalon will determine whether the charges are legitimate and get your approval about how to approach the case.
+Before he considers negotiating a plea agreement, Cody Villalon will determine whether the charges are legitimate and get your approval about how to approach the case.
 In some cases, a plea deal may get optimal results; at other times, clients will likely be better off going to trial.
-Your attorney will help you make the best decision between the available options.

 Understanding Virginia Fraud Charges